A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive flows with constant velocity and pressure

 This is essentially the ODE considered in equation (20) of \cite{lamy}.
 Applying the arguments in Lemma 5.4 of \cite{lamy}, the solution $Q_{11}$ of \eqref{eq:Q12-OR-equation} must satisfy $Q^\prime_{11}(-1)=0$, or $Q^\prime_{11}$ is always positive.
 However, the latter is not possible since we have symmetric boundary conditions.
 Hence, when $\omega=\pm\frac{1}{2}$, the unique solution to \eqref{eq:Q12-OR-equation} is the constant solution $(Q_{11},Q_{12})=(-\frac{1}{2}$,0).
-This corresponds to $s=1$ everywhere in $\Omega$, inconsistent with an OR solution.
+This corresponds to $s=1$ everywhere in $\Omega$, which is not an OR solution.
 The same arguments apply to the case $Q_{12} \equiv 0$ and $\omega=0$.
-In this case the boundary conditions are $Q_{11}(\pm1)=\frac{1}{2}$, and the corresponding $(s, \theta)$ solution is simply, $(s,\theta)=(1,0)$.
-Again, this is not an OR solution.
+In this case the boundary conditions are $Q_{11}(\pm1)=\frac{1}{2}$, and the corresponding $(s, \theta)$ solution is simply, $(s,\theta)=(1,0)$, which is again not an OR solution.

 When $Q_{11}\equiv0$ ($\omega=\pm\frac{1}{4}$), the $\Qvec$ system becomes